KillTheReptiles/KillTheReptiles/README.md

 # 💫 About Me:
-🔭 I'm a computer engineering student and developer
+🔭 I'm a computer science engineering

 ## 🌐 Socials: